 Fish pass through dams on the Columbia and Snake rivers primarily through three routes: spillways, bypass systems, and turbines.
 Improvements have reduced the number of fish that go through turbines, which generally have lower survival rates.
 Instead, they go through spillways or into bypass systems with screens and a complex of large pipes or channels that carry the fish through the dams.

 The findings do not mean there is no latent mortality.
 Fish passing through the dams and reservoirs may still experience stress from other factors, including delayed arrival at the estuary and ocean.

 The ISAB noted in a 2007 report that latent mortality had been estimated across a wide range.
 The ISAB called for more monitoring and research to better determine what influences fish survival beyond the hydrosystem.

 In a 2012 review of reports on latent mortality, the ISAB found that “the factors responsible for latent mortality remain poorly understood and inadequately evaluated.”
 The ISAB added that “further research will be needed to resolve this issue.”

-The ISAB noted that that a “key assumption” in estimates of latent mortality “is that fish entering the bypass system are randomly selected, or at least, that the sample of fish entering the bypass system are not disproportionately less fit in terms of their prospects for survival to return as adults.
+The ISAB noted that a “key assumption” in estimates of latent mortality “is that fish entering the bypass system are randomly selected, or at least, that the sample of fish entering the bypass system are not disproportionately less fit in terms of their prospects for survival to return as adults.
 This assumption needs to be tested both with available data and with further experimental investigation.”

 This study helps address the ISAB’s recommendation by testing that assumption.
-It found that that the bypass systems draw in smaller fish, which are less likely to survive the ocean and return as adults.
+It found that the bypass systems draw in smaller fish, which are less likely to survive the ocean and return as adults.
 The research was funded by the Bonneville Power Administration through the Columbia Basin Fish and Wildlife Program, as developed by the Northwest Power and Conservation Council.